-My entry in TF2Maps 'Competitive CTF' contest, Converge is a CTF map where a single flag at the center of the map is fought over and each team must deliver it deep inside the enemy's base in order to damage and destroy a computer mainframe.
+My entry into the TF2Maps 'Competitive CTF' contest, Converge is a CTF map where a single flag at the center of the map is fought over and must be delivered deep inside the enemy's base in order to damage and destroy a computer mainframe.

 Like many people, I never liked CTF in TF2.
 It was never any fun and always felt like an absolute chore to play.